PyO3/pyo3/guide/src/performance.md

 ## Access to Bound implies access to GIL token

-Calling `Python::with_gil` is effectively a no-op when the GIL is already held, but checking that this is the case still has a cost.
+Calling `Python::attach` is effectively a no-op when the GIL is already held, but checking that this is the case still has a cost.
 If an existing GIL token can not be accessed, for example when implementing a pre-existing trait, but a GIL-bound reference is available, this cost can be avoided by exploiting that access to GIL-bound reference gives zero-cost access to a GIL token via `Bound::py`.

 For example, instead of writing